 Internal versus external promotion [1/4]

 [Reprinted on the LSE Impact of Social Sciences Blog, 28 September 2018; listed in 2018 in review: round-up of our top posts for PhDs, postdocs and early-career researchers.
-Thanks are due to my colleagues Charles Dennis, Praveen Kujal for very helpful comments.
+Thanks are due to my colleagues Charles Dennis and Praveen Kujal for very helpful comments.
 A special thank-you to my long-time co-author and friend Markus Pudelko for his very insightful four-page friendly review!]

 In academia, promotion through the ranks can be a very slow, frustrating, and opaque process.
 There are also very few things in academic life that generate such strong emotions as promotion applications.
 This is not entirely surprising.
 Academic salaries are relatively low when compared to other professions that require the same length of training and working hours and rejection is a constant feature of academic lives.

 Hence, promotion is one of the few big positive reinforcements we get in our careers.
 So if promotion applications are unsuccessful, academics often feel very deeply about this.
 For some it can be like geting a dozen rejections for journal submissions and grant application submissions all in one go.
 Moreover, as our work is typically such an important part of our personal identity, rejection of an internal promotion application in particular can feel like a rejection from someone close to you, hurting both your feelings and your pride.